Skip to content

 Preparing a backup

 Once the backup is done with the --backup option, we need to prepare it in order to restore it.
-This is done to make the datafiles consistent with point-in-time.
+This is done to make the data files consistent with point-in-time.
 There might have been some transactions going on while the backup was being executed and those have changed the data files.
 When we prepare a backup, all those transactions are applied to the data files.

 xtrabackup --prepare --target-dir=<where backup is taken>